andyhorng/prunt/README.md

       .then(step2)
       .done(write)

-For example we might concat, compile, and minify source codes
+For example, we might concat, compile, and minify source codes

     read('src/*.coffee')
       .then(concat)